Mr. Potato Head

-Mr. Potato Head is an American toy produced by Hasbro since 1952.
+Mr. Potato Head is a toy produced by Hasbro since 1952.
 It consists of a plastic model of a potato "head" to which a variety of plastic parts can attach; typically ears, eyes, shoes, hat, nose, mustache, pipe (1952–1987), pants, glasses, and mouth.

-Mr. Potato Head was invented and manufactured by George Lerner in 1949, but was first distributed by Hasbro in 1952.
+Mr. Potato Head was invented and manufactured by toymaker George Lerner in 1949, but was first distributed by Hasbro in 1952.
 It was the first toy advertised on television and has remained in production since.
 In its original form, Mr. Potato Head was offered as separate plastic parts with pushpins to be affixed to a real potato or other vegetable.
 Due to complaints regarding rotting vegetables and new government safety regulations, Hasbro began including a plastic potato body with the toy set in 1964.
 The original toy was joined by Mrs. Potato Head in 1953 and later supplemented with accessories including a car and boat trailer.
 Hasbro updated the brand in 2021, dropping the honorific in the name and marketing the toy simply as Potato Head, while retaining the individual characters of Mr. and Mrs. Potato Head.

-Mr. and Mrs. Potato Head both appeared in the Toy Story franchise, formerly voiced by Don Rickles and Estelle Harris.
+Mr. and Mrs. Potato Head both appeared in the Toy Story franchise, formerly voiced by the late Don Rickles and Estelle Harris, and recast and later voiced by Jeff Bergman and Anna Vocino for the most recent release.
 Additionally, in 1998, The Mr. Potato Head Show aired but was short-lived, with only one season being produced.
 As one of the prominent marks of Hasbro, a Mr. Potato Head balloon has also joined others in the annual Macy's Thanksgiving Day Parade.
 Toy Story Midway Mania!, in Disney California Adventure at the Disneyland Resort, also features a large talking Mr. Potato Head.

 History

+Creation

-In the early 1940s, Brooklyn-born toy inventor George Lerner came up with the idea of inserting small, pronged body and face parts into fruits and vegetables to create a "funny face man".
-The exact origin and inspiration for this idea are unknown.
+In the early 1940s, Brooklyn-born toymaker George Lerner came up with the idea of inserting small, pronged body and face parts into fruits and vegetables to create a "funny face man"; however, the exact origin and inspiration for this idea are unknown.
 One theory is that, as a child, Lerner often took potatoes from his mother's garden and, using various other fruits and vegetables as facial features, made dolls for his younger sisters.
-In a slight variation of this story, the items he attached to the potatoes were smaller fruits and vegetables (e.g., grapes for eyes and carrots for noses).
+In a slight variation of this story, the items he attached to the potatoes were smaller fruits and vegetables.
 However, others have speculated that he got the idea from his wife's nephew Aaron Bradley, who was seen placing sticks inside of potatoes in the family garden.
 Yet another version states that Lerner came up with the idea in 1949 and was inspired by his own children, who often played with their food.
 Various sources list 1949 as the official year that the Funny Face Man was invented.